rosiepeachcat/between-epiphanies-blog/about.markdown

 <img src="https://uploads1.wikiart.org/images/ivan-shishkin/summer-day-trees.jpg!Large.jpg">

-A little about myself: I love Haruki Murakami's books, but I keep coming back to Ryunosuke Akutagwa's "A Fool's Life".
+A little about myself:
+I love Haruki Murakami's books, but I keep coming back to Ryunosuke Akutagwa's "A Fool's Life".
 Although I have deep appreciation for Monet's paintings, Ivan Shishkin's paintings still resonate in a seemingly metaphysical way to me.
+I love to write on my free time but most days, I just wish I was a cat; no work, no school, just meow meow.